Optimal stopping of an Ornstein-Uhlenbeck bridge: Numerical results

 Define a partition of $[0, 1]$, namely, $0 = t_0 < t_1 < \cdots < t_N = 1$ for $N\in\mathbb{N}$.
 Given that $\beta(1) = z$, we will initialize the Picard iterations by starting with the constant boundary $\beta^{(0)}:[0, 1] \to \R$ with $\beta^{(0)}\equiv z$.
 The updating mechanism that generates subsequent boundaries is laid down in the following formula, which comes after discretizing the integral in \eqref{eq:free-boundary_eq_original_refined} by using a right Riemann sum:

 We neglect the $(N-1)$-addend and allow the sum to run only until $N - 2$ since $K(t, x, 1, z)$ is not well defined, and therefore the last integral piece cannot be included in the right Riemann sum.
-As the overall integral is finite, the last piece vanishes as $t_{N - 1}$ gets closer to $1$.
+As the overall integral is finite, the last piece vanishes as $t_{N - 1}$ approaches $1$.